 - Drain the tuna.
 Transfer to a small bowl or plate.
 Crush with a fork.
 Set aside.

 - Drain the capers.
 To take away a little bit of the acidity of the vinegar, take a handful & let the tap water pass through them for a few seconds.
 Then squeeze the capers with your hands.
 Set aside.

-- In a saucepan, saute' garlic.
-When it turns golden, add tuna.
-Toast tuna for about 10 minutes, moving constantly to avoid burning.
+- In a saucepan, sautè the garlic.
+When it turns golden, add the tuna.
+Toast the tuna for about 10 minutes, moving constantly to avoid burning.